Flora: You know our magic doesn't work that way.

 Depressing as it is, sometimes Light Is Not Good, or else just very stupid.
 In these cases, people are able to use White Magic in all the wrong ways, either by serving as the personal healer of an evil overlord or by marauding around the countryside, using "holy" bolts to slaughter Dark Is Not Evil races like the aforementioned Friendly Neighborhood Vampires and Blizzard-type Orcs.
 Either the deity behind the White Magic isn't all he's cracked up to be, or the form of magic doesn't involve a sapient source at all.

 Sometimes despite being well-intentioned, Good Is Impotent, and White Magic falls under What Kind of Lame Power Is Heart, Anyway?.
 Other times, God Is Good and White Magic falls under Heart Is an Awesome Power.
 Also, though White Magic is good in nature, often it should be used with caution, because if used improperly, it can be quite dangerous.

 See also: The Medic, whose Healing Hands are often a result of White Magic.
 White Mage, who is sometimes powered by White Magic.
 Black Mage, who is the opposite in gameplay terms.
 Protective Charm is also generally White Magic.

-Mahou Sensei Negima! has this.
+- Negima!
+Magister Negi Magi has this.
 It acts just as it should: all healing, no known attacks.
 Konoka Konoe is particularly good with this one; she can heal anything short of someone's head splattering like a tomato.